jax-b/ansible-setup-multicontroler-k8s/readme.md

 > If the playbook cannot handle a existing installation and update it
 > then why use ansible
-This playbook Will not overwrite a existing installation if you have one, it will join new nodes to the cluster though
+This playbook Will not overwrite a existing installation if you have one, it will join new nodes to the cluster though.

 I made this from my home lab. if you want to use it in a production environment, I recommend you